zeplin/zeplin-extension-documentation/README.md

 ## Example extensions

-_Check back later during the beta for examples.
-The plan is to open source our existing extensions, like React Native and Attributed String, to provide full-fledged examples used by thousands of developers everyday!_
+_Check back in a few days for example extensions.
+The plan is to open source our existing extensions, like React Native and Attributed Strings, to provide full-fledged examples used by thousands of developers everyday._